Rigidity of quantum algebras: Introduction

 \end{theorem}

 We also have the following general result that provides a useful upper bound on finite groups of automorphisms of filtered quantizations.
-To state it, we need to recall that given a Poisson algebra $B$ with a maximal Poisson ideal $m$ and the residue filed $\bold{k}=B/m,$ then the Poisson bracket defines a $\bold{k}$-Lie algebra structure on $m/m^2.$
+To state it, we need to recall that given a Poisson algebra $B$ with a maximal Poisson ideal $m$ and the residue field $\bold{k}=B/m,$ then the Poisson bracket defines a $\bold{k}$-Lie algebra structure on $m/m^2.$

-\begin{theorem} Let $B$ be a finitely generated Poisson $\mathbb{C}$-algebra with the unique Poisson maximal ideal $m$.
-Let $A$ be a good filtered quantization of $B.$ Then any finite subgroup of automorphisms of $B$ is isomorphic to a subgroup of Lie algebra automorphisms of $m/m^2.$
+\begin{theorem} Let $B$ be a Poisson $\mathbb{C}$-domain with the unique Poisson maximal ideal $m$.
+Let $A$ be a good filtered quantization of $B.$ Then any finite subgroup of automorphisms of $A$ is isomorphic to a subgroup of Lie algebra automorphisms of $m/m^2.$

 \end{theorem}

 This result is applicable to spherical subalgebra of symplectic reflection algebras and central reductions of finite $W$-algebras.
 More generally, it is well-suitable for algebras obtained via quantum Hamiltonian reduction.
 The next result is a generalization of our earlier result on finite subgroups of automorphisms of enveloping algebras (\cite{T2}) to finite $W$-algebras.